alikerr/grex-docs/content/english/running-jobs/batch-jobs.md

 />}}
 {{< /collapsible >}}

-Note that the above example requests whole node's memory with __-\-mem=0__ because the node is allocated to the job fully due to all the CPUs anyways.
+Note that the above example requests the whole node's memory with __-\-mem=0__ because the node is allocated to the job fully due to all the CPUs anyways.
 It is easier to use the __-\-mem__ syntax for SMP jobs because typically the memory is shared between threads (i.e., the amount of memory  used does not change with the number of SMP threads).
 Note, however, that the memory request should be reasonably "efficient" if possible.

-It is also possible to use a fraction of the node for running OpenMP job.
+It is also possible to use a fraction of the node for running OpenMP jobs.
 Here is an example asking for 1 task with 4 threads on compute partition:

-{{< collapsible title="Script template for running a job on **compute** partition: using a fraction of the node" >}}
+{{< collapsible title="Script template for running a job on **skylake** partition: using a fraction of the node" >}}
 {{< snippet
     file="scripts/jobs/templates/run-smp-job-partial-node-template.sh"
     caption="run-smp-job-partial-node-template.sh"